 As a result, we have experienced negative cash flows from operations in the past.
-Our net cash used in operating activities was \$204.2 million and \$268.6 million for the years ended December 31, 2021 and 2022, respectively.
-Even though we generated significant amount of net cash of \$219.3 million from our operating activities in 2023, this may not continue in the future as it depends on a variety of factors, including but not limited to:
+Our net cash used in operating activities was \$268.6 million in 2022.
+Even though we generated net cash of \$219.3 million and \$0.5 million from our operating activities in 2023 and 2024 respectively, this may not continue in the future as it depends on a variety of factors, including but not limited to:

-- the number and development requirements of the drug candidates we pursue; - the scope, progress, timing, results and costs of researching and developing our drug candidates, and conducting pre-clinical and clinical trials: - the cost, timing and outcome of regulatory review of our drug candidates; - the cost and timing of commercialization activities, including product manufacturing, marketing, sales and distribution, for our drug candidates for which we have received regulatory approval; - the amount and timing of any upfront milestone or royalty payments, service payments and reimbursement of manufacturing costs from our collaboration partners, with whom we cooperate with respect to the development and potential commercialization of certain of our drug candidates; - the cash received from commercial sales of drug candidates for which we have received regulatory approval; - our ability to establish and maintain strategic partnerships, collaboration, licensing or other arrangements and the financial terms of such agreements; and - the cost, timing and outcome of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims.
+- the number and development requirements of the drug candidates we pursue; - the scope, progress, timing, results and costs of researching and developing our drug candidates, and conducting pre-clinical and clinical trials; - the cost, timing and outcome of regulatory review of our drug candidates; - the cost and timing of commercialization activities, including product manufacturing, marketing, sales and distribution, for our drug candidates for which we have received regulatory approval; - the amount and timing of any upfront milestone or royalty payments, service payments and reimbursement of manufacturing costs from our collaboration partners, with whom we cooperate with respect to the development and potential commercialization of certain of our drug candidates; - the cash received from commercial sales of drug candidates for which we have received regulatory approval; - our ability to establish and maintain strategic partnerships, collaboration, licensing or other arrangements and the financial terms of such agreements; and - the cost, timing and outcome of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims.